symfony/symfony-docs/logging/formatter.rst

 Each logging handler uses a ``Formatter`` to format the record before logging it.
-All Monolog handlers use an instance of ``Monolog\Formatter\LineFormatter`` by default but you can replace it easily.
+All Monolog handlers use an instance of ``Monolog\Formatter\LineFormatter`` by default but you can configure a different one.
 Your formatter must implement ``Monolog\Formatter\FormatterInterface``.

 For example, to use the built-in ``JsonFormatter``, register it as a service then